andynapoleon/GoMonkeyLangInterpreter/README.md

-# 🐵 Rust Monkey Interpreter 🍌
+# 🐵 Go Monkey Interpreter 🍌

 This project is still 🚧 **UNDER CONSTRUCTION** 🛠️!

-Welcome to the Rust Monkey Interpreter!
-This project is an interpreter for the Monkey Programming Language, built using Rust.
-It is inspired by Thorsten Ball's "Write An Interpreter In Go".
+Welcome to the Go Monkey Interpreter!
+This project is an interpreter for the Monkey Programming Language, built using Go.
+It is based on Thorsten Ball's "Writing An Interpreter In Go".

 ## 🚀 Features

 - Interprets the Monkey programming language
 - Supports arithmetic operations, conditionals, and more
-- Written in Rust for performance and safety
+- Written in Go for simplicity and efficiency

 ## 📚 About the Monkey Programming Language